polysyllabic/chaos/README.md

 that console.
 However, the same setup should generally work for PC games that can be played with a controller.
 Mouse-and-keyboard remapping is not (yet) supported.

-Chaos Unbound is currently in beta testing.
-There are still bugs to resolve, but if you're interested in giving it a try, it should be mostly playable.

 Note also that if you attempt to use this system in a competitive multiplayer game, it could be seen as cheating, since the fundamental processes here (intercept and modify the signals coming from the controller) are parallel to those that cheaters use to do things such as